borsna/daget/README.md

 # 🗃️ DaGet

-S imple utility script to download datasets from data respositories.
+Simple utility script to download datasets from data respositories.

+⚠️ __script is in early development and needs testing__ ⚠️

 ## Usage